wpeka/wplegalpages/readme.txt

 = 2.2
 * Admin panel UI improvement
-* Template not updating after activation of the plugin
+* Template not updated after activation of the plugin

 = 2.1 =
 * Updated EU cookie template and Privacy policy template to remain compliant with upcoming changes to the EU data protection law